Get started with customs clearance for wine shipping

 This article will give you a thorough introduction to customs clearance and how it affects your shipments.

-Customs clearance is the authorization required for all goods, like wines, to enter or leave a country.
+Customs clearance is the authorization required for all goods to enter or leave a country.
 It describes the process by which customs authorities inspect, verify, and approve the import or export of goods, ensuring compliance with applicable laws, regulations, and duties before the goods can enter or leave a country's borders.

-Duties are charges applied to goods that are sold across borders, including wine and other alcohol.
+Duties are charges applied to goods that are sold across borders, including wine, beer, spirits, and other alcoholic beverages.
 Determining the duty owed can be complicated, and although you may receive an estimated duty rate for your shipment, the custom authority will make a final decision on what is owed, based on the Harmonized Tariff System (HTS) codes.
 Taxes are slightly different; they are fees on goods being brought into a country, such as value-added tax (VAT) and sales tax.
-Taxes are paid by the wine importer.
+Taxes are paid by the importer.

 The customs clearance fee requires you to provide accurate information about the value of your goods.
 Unless a flat rate is applied, the declared value of the goods is used by customs officers to calculate customs duties.
 The amount you will need to pay for customs clearance varies between countries, as does the way the fee is calculated.
-The value of the wine can be calculated based on these methods:
+The value of the wine, beer or spirit can be calculated based on these methods:

 Generally, if you are sending alcoholic beverages within the EU, your shipment will not need to go through customs clearance before delivery.
 This means there is no customs clearance fee to pay.
 However, you may still need to pay excise duties and VAT.